lacanoid/datalink/ROADMAP.md

 - ✔︎ dlurlpath() must include token
 - ✔︎ make dlvalue work for comment-only links
 - ✔︎ set linked file owner to table owner
-- make this work better with pg_dump
+- ✔︎ make this work better with pg_dump
 - if integrity=all check for file only with datalink.file_stat()
+- skip curl for integrity='ALL' and check for files only with stat
-- make // urls default to https:
+- handle // urls
 - dlurlcomplete() must include token
-- revert files only when recovery=YES
+- datalinker: revert files only when recovery=YES
 - optimize table triggers (do not install them if mco=0)
 - update trigger on dl_columns to call datalink.modlco()
 - better link state handling: unlink -> linked, error -> ?
 - token decoding in dlvalue (in dlpreviouscopy and dlnewcopy)
-- skip curl for integrity='ALL' and check for files only with stat
 - dlvalue better error handling
 - make this work for non-superusers
-- better datalinker path checking
+- datalinker: better path checking
 - check permissions
 - datalink.file_stat() execute permissions
 - remove link_control from link_control_options (it is implied by dl_integrity)
 - allow backups for read_access=fs LCO

+* much better support for pg_dump
+* 'datalink' is now a proper base type, based on JSONB
+* Link Control Options are now stored in typmod
+* datalink triggers omitted from dump

+* cast from datalink to uri